duha253/lab-05/README.md

 **Number and name of feature: Feature #4: Add functionality**

-Estimate of time needed to complete: 4 hour
+Estimate of time needed to complete:

-Start time: 6:30
+Start time:

-Finish time: 9:45
+Finish time:

-Actual time needed to complete:3 hour and 45 min
+Actual time needed to complete: